BasemElbarashy/CDL/README.md

 `experiments/`
 * 3 outputFiles: contain MGICDs learned in each group of datasets and some statistics about training
-* 32 animation files that explain how MGICD solve the test questions, they can be shown by calling `animate.py` but need first to to change the directory of the animation file in the first line. you can also change the animation speed by changing the value of nodeTime
+* 32 animation files that explain how MGICD solve the test questions, they can be shown by running `animate.py` but need first to to change the directory of the animation file in the first line. you can also change the animation speed by changing the value of nodeTime.
+Tested on Python 3
 * Most of CDs in the outputFiles can be displayed by `visualizeCD.py`, but it need first to be copied in CD.dat